henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseGeneBuilding.md

 Ab-initio guided or evidence-based

 Next, we will annotate the genome of the fruit fly _Drosophila melanogaster_.
 First without ab-initio predictions to guide the gene build, and afterwards with.
 Make sure you work with the sample data stored in the sub-folder '<b>chromosome_4</b>'.
-Even a small genome like Drosophila would take to long to run within the time we have for this course.
+Even a small genome like Drosophila would take too long to run within the time we have for this course.

 [Running Maker without ab-initio predictions](ExcerciseMakerNoAbinit)